Mansi people: Genetics

-Uniparental lineages
+Estimated ancestry components among selected Eurasian populations.
+The yellow component represents Neo-Siberian ancestry (represented by Nganasans).

+Y-DNA

 The majority of Mansi men carry haplogroup N, which is commonly found among Uralic-speaking peoples.
-60% of them carry its subclade N1b-P43 and 16% belong to subclade N1c.
+In Tambets et al, 2018, 60% of them carry its subclade N1b-P43 and 16% belong to subclade N1c.
+There is also an incidence of R1a at 19%, in one sample, indicating long contacts with Indo-European speakers, these samples being related to some of the R1a in Hungarians.

+mtDNA

 The maternal lineages among Mansi are more heterogeneous.
 The most common mitochondrial DNA haplogroup for Mansi is U, as about one in four has it.
 Most of them (16.6%) belong to its subgroup U4.
 Other haplogroups include C (18.6%), H (15.1%), J (13.1%) and D (12.6%).

 Autosomal DNA

-A 2016 study found that the global maximum of ANE ancestry occurs in modern-day Kets, Mansi, Native Americans, and Selkups.

 According to a 2019 study, in addition to having a high level of East Eurasian-like ancestry, the Mansi have also West Eurasian admixture.
 Their admixture can be modelled to be about 60% Bronze Age Baikal Lake-like and 40% Srubnaya-like, or about 54% Nganasan-like and about 38% Srubnaya-like, with additional ANE-related admixture.

 In a 2018 study, Mansi samples showed variation in the amounts of West and East Eurasian admixtures.
 Some of them clustered with the Khanty, while outlier samples had additional West Eurasian admixture, making them closer to Uralic-speakers from the Volga-Ural region.